Princess Ningguo Zhu Changning — An Honorable Princess in A Difficult Situation

 She confronted Zhu Di in person, dragged his sleeves, cried out loud, and interrogated if he commanded her to murder her husband.

-Zhu Di kept denying this patiently and nicely and promised to investigate this case carefully.
+Zhu Di denied this patiently and nicely and promised to investigate this case carefully.

-Soon, he executed people that were suspected to be murderers and wrote the princess a letter to inform her and apologized.
+Soon, he executed people suspected of being murderers and wrote the princess a letter to inform her and apologize.

-Zhu Di then gave her and her children the most honorable titles and the most amount of money among royal family members.
+Zhu Di then gave her and her children the most honorable titles and money among royal family members.

-Princess Ningguo, afterward, had displeased Zhu Di several times but had never been blamed.
+Afterward, Princess Ningguo displeased Zhu Di several times but was never blamed.

-Princess Ningguo passed away peacefully in her 70s after experiencing a long, wealthy, honored life.
+Princess Ningguo died peacefully in her 70s after experiencing a long, wealthy, honored life.

 Carved Lacquer Case Produced Under Yongle Emperor's Reign — Philadelphia Museum of Art (Photo by Dongmaiying)